 How To Decorate Cards

 Less is more.
-Don’t give in to the temptation of filling your mom’s card with glitter (unless of course, you’re volunteering to vacuum along behind her).
+Don’t give in to the temptation of filling your mom’s card with glitter (unless you’re volunteering to vacuum along behind her).
 A hand-drawn picture or printed image is plenty of decoration.

 Celebrate Mother’s Day with Spoonful of Comfort